googlefonts/noto-emoji/colrv1/README.md

 # COLRv1 Build

-Assumptions:

-* bitmap font already exists.
-* a font that contains complete emojicompat metadata exists
+We assume the bitmap version with equivalent coverage exists and contains emojicompat metadata.

 ## Build Steps